PanJason/dotfiles/README.md

 # Installation
 1. First install zsh and required fonts: `./install-zsh.sh` \
-**Known issues:** If the machine is using `LDAP` authentication by PAM or something, which means that you are login to the machine as a domain user, you might not be able to change the default shell by `chsh` in the `install-zsh.sh`.
+**Known issues:** If the machine is using `LDAP` authentication by PAM or something, which means that you login to the machine as a domain user, you might not be able to change the default shell by `chsh` in the `install-zsh.sh`.
 Here is a workaround: \
 Add this code snippet to `~/.profile`:
 ```zsh
 # Run zsh